 You need to find a balance that will attract talent while being suitable for the needs of your company.
-You need to champion corporate goals that are aligned with innovation.
+You need to champion corporate goals that are aligned with innovation and digital transformation.
 By doing so, you’ll help workers understand the ‘why’ behind your business.

 People and culture are as important as tech

 Whenever management implements new tech into major aspects of their business, a profound shift occurs.
 That change has a huge effect on company culture.
 According to Enterprise Project’s article, digital transformation reshapes longtime business processes, job titles, and entire work groups.

 IT leaders will feel the pushback if some employees feel their value and their jobs are threatened.
 IT leaders need to start with empathy if they want to achieve unity.

 Tech is of great importance in every business transformation.
 But, businesses with talent-developing practices, enterprise-wide workforce planning, and strong leadership have higher success rates than businesses which do not have these qualities.

 Worker empowerment is key to successful digital transformation, according to MIT Sloan Management Review’s article on digital transformation.
 This can translate to allowing workers greater freedom to work how, where, and when they want to.
 It can also mean successfully demonstrating how the new tech will help them work more efficiently.